 The core purpose of my research is to decipher the gene-environment crosstalk in atypical brain development and autism, using human derived stem cells.

-I am a PhD student in the Tammimies Lab, Center of Neurodevelopmental Disorders at Karolinska Institutet (KIND), Department of Women's and Children's Health, Karolinska Institutet.
-As Co-Chair of the NeurotechEU Student Council, I advocate for access and excellence in neuroscience education and research.
+I am a final year PhD student in the Tammimies Lab, Center of Neurodevelopmental Disorders at Karolinska Institutet (KIND), Department of Women's and Children's Health, Karolinska Institutet.
+As KI's representative in the NeurotechEU Student Council (2021 – 2023), I advocated for access and excellence in neuroscience education and research.

 Before moving to KI, I received my Master of Science in Neuroscience (2016 – 2017) from the Department of Experimental Psychology and St Catherine's College, University of Oxford.
 I was awarded the Felix Scholarship to pursue my graduate studies at Oxford, specialising in neurodevelopment, motor systems, molecular neuroscience and clinical mental health.